I was born in the Southeast Asian country of Viet Nam.

 Is it easy?
 The answer is no, but the journey is definitely filled with many blessings.

 I am in love with Christ.
 I embrace my vocation because He has called me to care, shepherd, and give my life to serve the Church.
-It is not easy and I pray for the grace of perseverance every day.
-I put my trust and hope that He, the One who has called me and who I love with all my heart, continues to keep me safe and faithful to the mission given at my ordination.
+It is not easy, and I pray daily for the grace of perseverance.
+I put my trust and hope that He, the One who has called me and I love with all my heart, keeps me safe and faithful to the mission given at my ordination.

-I try to write as a way to pray with a reflection blog.
+I write as a way to pray and reflect on my own faith journey.
 I also podcast my homilies for former parishioners, family, and friends who are living far away.
-Both of them are named “I Thirst” (John 19:28) after Saint Mother Teresa of Kolkata‘s own motto for her life and the Missionaries of Charity sisters.
+Both of them are named “I Thirst” (John 19:28), after Saint Mother Teresa of Kolkata‘s own motto for her life and the Missionaries of Charity sisters.
 And as you can tell by now, I have a great devotion to the “saint of the slums.”
-I love her simple and heartfelt charism, which is founded on the love of Christ in the Eucharist and service of the poorest of the poor.
+I love her simple and heartfelt charism, which is founded on the love of Christ in the Eucharist and the service of the poorest of the poor.

-I try to share what I have preached and wrote not as a way to garner attention to myself but to make known the Good News that the Kingdom of God is at hand and we are called to change our lives in conformity to His will.
+I try to share what I have preached and written, not to garner attention to myself but to make known the Good News that the Kingdom of God is at hand, and we are called to change our lives in conformity to His will.
 I have always been taught and believe deep within my heart that the one who writes, preaches, or shares with others must be challenged and converted by what comes from prayers first.
 What I have shared with you, therefore, is what I have experienced in my own spiritual journey and prayer times.

 I am not a knowledgeable theologian or a skilled spiritual master.
 I am simply a priest who is in love with Christ Jesus.
-I am not perfect and still struggle in my journey of faith to seek, love, and give myself totally and completely to Him.
+I am imperfect and still struggle in my faith journey to seek, love, and give myself totally and completely to Him.
 Even in my weaknesses and limitations, I am trying my best each and every day to love Him.
-I know and believe that the Lord sees and knows the deepest desires of each and every one of our hearts so we can only be honest and genuine with Him.
+I believe the Lord sees and knows the deepest desires of our hearts, so we can only be honest and genuine with Him.
 And, if we truly love Him, we have to humbly and genuinely share what He has done for us so others can come to know and love Him as well.

-I hope what I have imperfectly written in my reflections or preached in my homilies might help you in some small ways with your faith journey.
-English is not my first language so please excuse the grammatical mistakes; and if I stutter in my homilies, please forgive me because it is a struggle from of young.
-In your mercy and kindness, please pray for me as I am for you.
-I truly believe that prayer is the greatest gift that we can give to one another!
-I know I would not be where I am today without those who are praying for me.
+I hope what I have imperfectly written in my books and reflections or preached in my homilies might help you in some small ways with your faith journey.
+English is not my first language, so please excuse the grammatical mistakes, and if I stutter in my homilies, please forgive me because it has been a struggle since I was young.
+Please pray for me (as I am for you) in your mercy and kindness.
+I truly believe that prayer is the greatest gift we can give one another!
+I know I would not be where I am today without those who have prayed for me.

 God bless you.